Blog 6.2.2024

 The challenge in assessing adequate risk management measures is that they must be proportionate to the organization’s operational criticality and identified risks and threats.
 The legislation requires organizations to conduct a risk assessment and continuously evaluate the adequacy of implemented measures.
 If an organization does not yet understand the risks and threats related to its operations, the assessment of the adequacy of measures can go seriously wrong, causing additional costs that could be allocated to other development activities.

-When an organization evaluates adequate measures, key approaches include comprehensive threat and risk assessment, modelling of business continuity factors, and identifying the organization’s critical assets to be protected.
+When an organisation evaluates adequate measures, key approaches include comprehensive threat and risk assessment, modelling of business continuity factors, and identifying the organisation’s critical assets to be protected.
 The risk assessment must also extend to the supply chain.
-Unfortunately, the supply chain is often the weak link in an organization, which cybercriminals are aware of.
-Organizations typically understand their own operations but do not see the real level of their partners’ cybersecurity and risk management.
+Unfortunately, the supply chain is often the weak link in an organisation, which cybercriminals are aware of.
+Organisations typically understand their own operations but do not see the real level of their partners’ cybersecurity and risk management.
 Supply chain risk management and cybersecurity level can be clarified and monitored through systematic measurement based on defined metrics and requirements.

 Wondering how to prepare for the requirements of the NIS2 Directive?